Tamar Ziegler: Career

-Ziegler received her Ph.D. in Mathematics from the Hebrew University under the supervision of Hillel Furstenberg.
+Ziegler received her Ph.D. in mathematics from the Hebrew University under the supervision of Hillel Furstenberg.
 Her thesis title was “Non conventional ergodic averages”.
 She spent five years in the US as a postdoc at the Ohio State University, the Institute for Advanced Study at Princeton, and the University of Michigan.
 She was a faculty member at the Technion during the years 2007–2013, and joined the Hebrew University in the Fall of 2013 as a full professor.

-Ziegler serves as an editor of several journals.
-Among others she is an editor of the Journal of the European Mathematical Society (JEMS), an associate editor of the Annals of Mathematics, and the Editor in Chief of the Israel Journal of Mathematics.
+Ziegler served as an editor of several journals.
+Among others she was an editor of the Journal of the European Mathematical Society (JEMS), an associate editor of the Annals of Mathematics, and the Editor in Chief of the Israel Journal of Mathematics.

 Research

-Ziegler’s research lies in the interface of ergodic theory with several mathematical fields including combinatorics, number theory, algebraic geometry and theoretical computer science.
-One of her major contributions, in joint work with Ben Green and Terence Tao (and combined with earlier work of theirs), is the resolution of the generalized Hardy–Littlewood conjecture for affine linear systems of finite complexity.
+Ziegler's research lies in the interface of ergodic theory with several mathematical fields including combinatorics, number theory, algebraic geometry and theoretical computer science.

+Together with Ben Green and Terence Tao, she developed the framework of higher-order Fourier analysis, which connects the Gowers norms with nilsequences, and is a powerful tool for analyzing arithmetic structures in sets of integers.
+These ideas led to major breakthroughs in understanding linear equations in primes.

 Other important contributions include the generalization of the Green-Tao theorem to polynomial patterns, and the proof of the inverse conjecture for the Gowers norms in finite field geometry.

 Recognition

-Ziegler won the Erdős Prize of the Israel Mathematical Union in 2011, and the Bruno memorial award in 2015.
-She was the European Mathematical Society lecturer of the year in 2013, and an invited speaker at the 2014 International Congress of Mathematicians.
-She was named MSRI Simons Professor for 2016-2017.
+Ziegler won the Erdős Prize of the Israel Mathematical Union in 2011, the Bruno memorial award in 2015, the Alexanderson Award in 2023, and the Rothschild Prize in 2024.
+She received European Research Council Consolidator grant in 2016 and European Research Council Advanced grant in 2025.

+Ziegler was the European Mathematical Society lecturer of the year in 2013, an invited sectional speaker at the 2014 International Congress of Mathematicians, an invited plenary speaker at the 2024 European Congress of Mathematics, and an invited plenary speaker at the 2026 International Congress of Mathematicians.